ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 > [!note]
 >
-> MigrationCenter uses the SQL parser for Oracle provided by Third Party to migrate Tibero's Procedure, Function, View, Materialized View, and Trigger objects.
+> Migration Center uses the SQL parser for Oracle provided by Third Party to migrate Tibero's Procedure, Function, View, Materialized View, and Trigger objects.
 Therefore, objects created with Tibero native syntax that is incompatible with Oracle grammar can cause parsing errors during conversion.
 In this case, the user must manually translate the syntax.

 ### PostgreSQL to Altibase